DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/04 Show and Hide the Popup.md

 ##### React

 To show the Popup, enable the [visible](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#visible) property.
 In the code below, the value of this property is bound to a state variable with the React <a href="https://reactjs.org/docs/hooks-state.html" target="_blank">useState</a> hook.
-The togglePopup function toggles the value between **true** and **false** when users click the Open Popup button.
+The `togglePopup` function toggles the value between **true** and **false** when users click the Open Popup button.

 To hide the Popup, call the togglePopup function when the [onHiding](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#onHiding) event fires.
 Users can hide the Popup when they click outside its boundaries.
 To enable this functionality, set the [closeOnOutsideClick](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#closeOnOutsideClick) property to **true**.

     <!-- tab: App.js -->
     import React, { useState } from 'react';

-    import 'devextreme/dist/css/dx.common.css';
-    import 'devextreme/dist/css/dx.light.css';

     // ...
     import { Button } from 'devextreme-react/button';